 |Location of programme||Clifton campus|

 |Part-time study available||

 Part-time study requires daytime weekday attendance

-The MA in History offers you the opportunity to explore a variety of approaches – intellectual, political, cultural, social and economic – across a broad chronological and geographical range.
-The programme provides a high degree of choice across the department's major areas of expertise, with particular strengths in:
+Our MA in History offers you the opportunity to explore a variety of historical approaches - from intellectual, political, and economic history, to social, cultural, emotional history and beyond - all within a diverse range of chronologies and geographies.
+A key feature of our programme is that students are given a high degree of choice from across the department's major areas of expertise.
+This includes our particular strengths in:

 - medieval and early modern history

 - global history (with particular focus on African and Asian history)

 - gender history